radiantlogic-v8/documentation-new/documentation/tuning/log-settings.md

 ### Persistent Cache Refresh Log Level

 Activity performed against a persistent cache is logged below a branch in the RadiantOne namespace named cn=cacherefreshlog.
 This log is always enabled and the level can be set to all, status, or just errors.
-The level is set on the Classic Control Panel > Settings Tab > Logs section > Changelog sub-section, Persistent Cache Refresh Log Level parameter.
+The level is set on the Control Panel > Global Settings > Tuning > CHANGELOG tab, "Persistent Cache Refresh Log Level" property.

 If *all* log level is selected, the cn=cacherefreshlog branch contains all requests (successful or not) to refresh the persistent cache.
 This includes information about the exact changes (what information changed).
 The attribute named ‘changes’ contains the attribute level changes.
 The format is compatible with the changelog format.